stephen-khan/feature_infection/README.md

 ## Usage example

-Basic usage is to create a feature, apply it to some subset of the users, then later test to see if a user has the feature
+Basic usage is to create a feature, apply it to some subset of the users, then later test to see if a user has the feature.

 ```python
 feature = feature_infection.CDC.get_infection("my-feature")